 Community Enhancements: RHA provides many enhancements in each community that are easily checked-out by students at the front desk.
-These include: board games, cleaning supplies, cookware, DVDs, video games and consoles, sporting equipment, bicycles, tools, books, and even air mattresses for visitors.
+These include: board games, cleaning supplies, cookware, video games and consoles, sporting equipment, tools, and books.
 Click here to see the full list that each community offers: http://rha.unc.edu/enhancements/.

 Storage Facilities: If you need a full-service moving and summer storage program, use RHA’s Campus Truckers.
 Click here to register and for more information: https://storagesquad.com/schools/unc-chapel-hill/

 Sustainability: In addition to recycling RHA provides composting & plastic film recycling.
 Compost bins can be picked up from your community office and kept throughout your entire career at Carolina.
 You can use this bin to collect organic waste and specially marked compostable plastics in your residence hall, and dispose of your compost in the nearest Outdoor Site within the handle-locked roll carts.
 Plastic film, including zip lock, grocery, and produce bags, or any other soft, stretchy plastic material, can be recycled at your community office.
 Students also have the opportunity to get involved with and learn about sustainable living right in their residence halls!
 From environmentally focused programs to working with Edible Campus and our other partners, residents can help maintain sustainability grown food right outside their halls, and learn other ways to mitigate their environmental impact.